Where BSW Doctors & Nurses Actually Live in Temple, TX

 BSW Temple is approximately 60 miles north of Austin, typically a 1-hour drive via I-35.
 Many staff live in Temple and visit Austin on weekends for concerts, dining, and entertainment.
 The I-35 widening project may cause delays during construction (through mid-to-late 2020s), so add 15–20 minutes during peak construction periods.

 Yes.
 Physician mortgage loans exclude student debt from DTI calculations and offer 0% down with no PMI.
 Local lenders like Extraco Banks specialize in these loans for BSW employees.
-Start pre-approval 90 days before your start date—physician loans allow future income underwriting.
+Start pre-approval 90 days before your start date — physician loans allow future income underwriting.

 Yes, BSW Health partners with a dedicated relocation team.
-Packages vary by role—physicians typically receive the most comprehensive assistance including moving services, temporary housing, and rental search support.
+Packages vary by role — physicians typically receive the most comprehensive assistance including moving services, temporary housing, and rental search support.
 Clarify specifics during contract negotiation, not after you've signed.

 Temple's median home price is $250,000–$300,000, compared to $500,000–$600,000+ in Austin for comparable homes.
 A physician earning $250,000 in Temple has the lifestyle equivalent of $400,000+ in Austin when you factor in the housing differential, lower property taxes ($10K/year savings on an executive home), and no state income tax.

 Commute times vary by neighborhood: Canyon Creek and Bella Terra are 5–10 minutes, West Temple/Lakewood Ranch is 10–15 minutes, and Morgan's Point Resort is 15–20 minutes.
 There is virtually no traffic compared to Austin, Houston, or DFW.
-Nurses working 12-hour shifts consistently cite the short commute as the #1 quality-of-life improvement.

 Physician mortgage loans offer 0–5% down payment with no PMI, and exclude student loans from debt-to-income calculations.
 In Temple, Extraco Banks (local, up to $750K at 0% down), First Lonestar Bank, Regions Bank, and Truist all offer physician loan programs for qualifying MD, DO, DDS, or DPM credentials.

-Yes, parking at BSW Temple is free—unlike Houston's Texas Medical Center where parking can cost $200+ per month.
+Yes, parking at BSW Temple is free — unlike Houston's Texas Medical Center where parking can cost $200+ per month.
 Physician lots fill up after 8 AM, but complimentary valet is available at Brindley Circles and Grobowsky Surgical Center entrances during business hours.

 Relocating to Temple for BSW?
 Let's Find Your Neighborhood.

-Taylor Dasch has helped dozens of BSW medical professionals find homes in Temple and Belton since 2020—specializing in physician mortgage coordination, remote video tours for out-of-state buyers, and neighborhood matching based on commute time, school district, and budget.
+Taylor Dasch has helped dozens of BSW medical professionals find homes in Temple and Belton since 2020 — specializing in physician mortgage coordination, remote video tours for out-of-state buyers, and neighborhood matching based on commute time, school district, and budget.

-Video walkthroughs • School district verification • Physician mortgage lender introductions • Honest advice—including which areas to avoid
+Video walkthroughs • School district verification • Physician mortgage lender introductions • Honest advice — including which areas to avoid

-Last updated: February 2026 • Taylor Dasch | EG Realty | Temple, TX • Specializing in BSW Medical Professional Relocation
+Last updated: April 16, 2026 • Taylor Dasch | EG Realty | Temple, TX • Specializing in BSW Medical Professional Relocation